“The child is endowed with unknown powers which can guide us to a radiant future” – Dr. Maria Montessori

 Montessori is an educational philosophy founded by Dr. Maria Montessori.
 The child lies at the heart of this methodology and it is based on the belief that a child will learn best in an enriching environment, which supports and nurtures each individual’s unique development pattern.
 It also respects every child’s social, emotional, cultural and intellectual needs.
 Every nuance of this method follows the natural progression of a child’s growth.

 Who was Maria Montessori?

 Born in 1870, Dr. Maria Montessori, the first woman graduate in Italy to become certified as a medical doctor, developed an educational method that still challenges the way we think about teaching our children.
-She based her educational methods on scientific observations made while working with a number of children from different cultural, social, and economic backgrounds.
+Her educational methods are based on scientific observations made while working with a number of children from different cultural, social, and economic backgrounds.
 This in turn led to specific epiphanies regarding children’s learning processes.
 One of her observations was that young children learn best in a homelike setting surrounded by developmentally appropriate materials that provide life experiences.
 Through observations, Dr. Montessori indicated that:

 Why Montessori Education?

-Montessori Education promotes a child’s total development.
-Montessori helps all children achieve their potential without pressure or competition.
-A child is free to challenge themselves at their own pace without feeling ahead or left behind.
+Montessori Education promotes a child’s total development in a holistic manner.
+Children are encouraged to achieve their potential without pressure or competition.
+Children are free to challenge themselves at their own pace without feeling ahead or left behind.
 Montessori education recognizes the individual potential in every child and guides each child to discover that potential.

 How does it work?